iabdulin/pr_access_control/README.md

 1. Open a pull request
 2. Wait for required approvals from both teams
-3. When ready, comment `/merge` to merge the PR
+3. When ready, add `/merge` to a PR comment (not a review comment) to merge the PR

 ### For Reviewers